hsauro/mcabook/_sources/intro.rst

 .. math:: \text{ then the influence measure tends to } \frac{dS}{de} \frac{e}{S}

-The same can be done with the influence over a flux, $J$:
+The same can be done with the influence over a flux, `J`:

 .. math:: \text{Influence} = \frac{\delta J}{\delta e} \frac{e}{J} \text{ and as } \delta e \text{ tends to zero},